elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/variable-scope-closures.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The Lexical Environment is a theoretical specification object, and it gets used to describe how things work.
 The Lexical Environment object consists of two parts, including the environment record and a reference to the outer lexical environment.</div><br />
   <div><strong>Technical Response:</strong> "Lexical Environment" is a specification object: it only exists "theoretically" in the language specification to describe how things work.
-We cannot get this object in our code and manipulate it directly.
+We cannot access this object in our code and manipulate it directly.
 JavaScript engines may also optimize it, discard unused variables to save memory, and perform other internal tricks if the visible behavior remains as described.
 The Lexical Environment object consists of two parts, including the environment record and a reference to the outer lexical environment.
 The Environment Record is an object that stores local variables as its properties (and some other information like the value of this).
   </div><br/><br/>

 :::note